Categories: Law Practice Skills

 Law Practice Technologies

-Course Page for Fall 2022 - Turner, Kristopher
+Course Page for Fall 2023 Regular - Turner, Kristopher

 This course is designed to introduce students to a wide range of technologies they will use as they begin their legal careers and deepen their understanding of commonly used office technologies.
 The class also examines how a lawyer’s technological competency interacts with marketing, online presence, ethics, client privacy and more.